 10 Flood Safety Tips to Keep Children Safe

-Floods are among the most frequent and costly natural disasters in the U.S. As much as 90% of all damage from natural disasters is caused by floods.
-Flooding typically occurs after heavy or prolonged rainfall, or the rapid melting of snow.
-While the effects of floods can be devastating, these flood safety tips can help keep children safe.
+Floods are among the most frequent and costly natural disasters in the U.S. While the effects of floods can be devastating, these flood safety tips can help keep children safe.

 What to do before a flood: